pleasantencounter/nightcrawler/README.md

 3. Deploy helm chart and curl service

 ## K8s Imperative exercise

 1. Create pod with name nginx in the namespace `interview` using image `nginx:latest`
 2. Check the logs of the pod

 ## K8s Declaritive exercise

-1. Create a deployment manifest with the name httpd use the container httpd:latest
+1. Create a deployment manifest with the name httpd use the container `httpd:latest`
-2. Add an init container to the manifest using a python container that prints `hello world`
+2. Add an init container to the manifest that uses the `busybox` image to `echo hello world`

 ## Git exercise

 1. Create a branch
 2. Commit changes to branch
 3. Run `git log` to check the commit history